-I have not been shy when it comes to sharing that the first trimester of my pregnancy was a little rough.
-I experienced morning sickness, exhaustion, out of control hormones, and the natural body changes that pregnant women go through.
+I have not been shy when it comes to sharing that the first trimester of my pregnancy was rough.
+I experienced morning sickness, exhaustion, out-of-control hormones, and the natural body changes that pregnant women go through.
 I felt sad on some days and didn’t want to leave my bed.
-I had to force myself to eat, and didn’t put the same amount of effort into getting dressed as I did before.
+I had to force myself to eat and didn’t put the same amount of effort into getting dressed as I did before.
 I was waiting for the pregnancy glow women often talk about.
 Where was mine?

 Once my second trimester began, I was slowly finding my way back to me.
 I began to recover some of my energy, and I felt and looked better.
-It wasn’t until well into my second trimester that I started to get my glow, and that’s when I began feeling like the ethereal Goddess I dreamt about.
+It wasn’t until well into the second trimester that I started to get my glow, and that’s when I began feeling like the ethereal Goddess I dreamed about.

-I have never minded my disappearing waist-line, thicker thighs, and expanding belly because that’s what happens when you have another divine human being growing inside of your womb (although I must admit, the stretch marks I see popping up on the center of my belly are making me feel some sort of way).
+I have never minded my disappearing waist-line, thicker thighs, and expanding belly because that’s what happens when you have another divine-human growing inside of your womb (although I must admit, the stretch marks I see popping up on the center of my belly are making me feel some sort of way).
 Nonetheless, the experience is amazing!
 Plus, there are some serious perks to pregnancy:

 Longer, Stronger Fingernails